 Unique Arizona

-There are so many fascinating and unexpected sights to see along the way.
-Here are my 5 favorite stops worth making on the Phoenix to Sedona drive.
+Here are my favorite stops worth making on the Phoenix to Sedona drive!

 5 Can’t-Miss Stops on the Phoenix to Sedona Drive

-I have to warn you.
-If you follow my advice and stop at each of these attractions, the drive more than doubles in time, jumping from two hours all the way to over five hours.
-This is why I say, allow a full day (or even more!) for this sightseeing road trip.
+I have to warn you… if you follow my advice and stop at each of these attractions, the drive will more than double in time, jumping from two hours to over five hours.
+I recommend allowing a full day (or even more!) for this sightseeing road trip.

 1. Camelback Mountain in Phoenix, Arizona